Demand Flexibility Service explained

 Why have we introduced the Demand Flexibility Service?

-Creating more flexibility in our electricity system is vital for running a clean, green, and fair system of the future.
-DFS is a real breakthrough, and gives households and businesses a direct chance to participate in flexibility services.
-1.6 million homes and businesses did so last winter.
+Creating more flexibility in our electricity system is vital for running a clean, green and fair energy system.
+The Demand Flexibility Service gives households and businesses a direct way to get involved.
+Millions of homes and businesses have already taken part since the service launched.

-Using electrical goods overnight can create increased risk of an incident, we advise all consumers to follow the guidance offered by organisations such as Electrical Safety First and where possible to avoid using their electrical appliances overnight.
+Using electrical goods overnight can create an increased risk of an incident.
+We advise all consumers to follow the guidance offered by organisations such as Electrical Safety First and, where possible, to avoid using their electrical appliances overnight.

 Frequently Asked Questions